nguyentu43/film-wordpress-theme/README.md

 # Simple Film Theme Wordpress

-## How to Install
-Install theme file: t-film.zip

 ![Demo Img](https://github.com/nguyentu43/simplefilmtheme/raw/master/screenshot.png)

 ### Fix error "Unable to find the wrapper https - did you forget to enable it when you configured PHP?"